 To ensure you’re getting the most bang for your buck, here are some tips to follow.

 - Download the browser extension as well as the app.
 Once you’ve installed the extension, you’ll see an icon in the upper right corner of your screen.
-You can click on that icon at any time to check your information, such as how much money you have pending in savings and how much you’ve saved so far.
-And whenever you visit a website to do some shopping, if there are any Rakuten savings linked to that retailer, the extension will let you know.
+You can click on that icon at any time to check your information, such as how much cash-back you have pending and how much you’ve earned so far.
+And whenever you visit a website, if there are any Rakuten offers linked to that retailer, the extension will let you know.
 Then you just press the “activate” button before paying for your merchandise.

 - Refer your friends and family.
-You’ll get a very generous $25 bonus for every friend who signs up and makes a purchase.
-Keep in mind, they’ll get $10 too.
-So, it’s an easy win for both of you.
+You’ll get a very generous bonus, which ranges from $10 to $40, for every friend who signs up and makes a purchase.